kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 // CredentialsTypes defines the type of credentials that are accepted by the cluster.
 For example, GCP credentials (tokens that are understood by GCP's IAM) are designated by the string `google`. type CredentialsType string

-// AdditionalInformation is a piece of additional information with a nickname. type AdditionalInformation struct {
-  Name string
-  Data runtime.RawExtension
-}

 // CredentialsConfig gives more details on data that is necessary to reach out the cluster for this kind of Credentials type CredentialsConfig struct {
   Name string // name of the provider type
   Cluster *Cluster // Configuration to reach the cluster (endpoints, proxy, etc) // See the sections below for details.
-  AdditionalInfo []AdditionalInformation // AdditionalInfo holds additional information that might be of use to the credential provider.
-See the sections below for details.
 }
 ```